Support for survivors can be essential in their ability to recover. Here are suggestions and resources for how to help.

 SOS Sexual Violence Services of Ramsey County 651-266-1000 (24-Hour Crisis Hotline)

 SOS responds to the problems of sexual violence by providing crisis intervention, prevention, and education to increase community awareness of sexual violence in order to create a more supportive environment for victims.
 You can also volunteer to become a trained advocate.

 A free, confidential, off-campus support group for LGBTQ survivors of intimate partner violence or past or present sexual abuse.
 The group is facilitated by the Anti-Violence Program of OutFront Minnesota and meets weekly at the Minneapolis offices of OutFront Minnesota.
 To learn more or sign up, contact firstname.lastname@example.org.

 Sexual Violence Center Minneapolis 612-871-5111 ( 24-Hour Hotline)

 RAINN (Rape, Assault, and Incest National Network) 1-800-656-4673 (24-Hour Hotline)

 State and National Organizations

-MN Trauma Project List of trauma-informed and other resources for healing in MN, including: acupuncture, acupressure, art therapy, dance/movement therapy, equine therapy, trauma-sensitive massage, mindfulness/meditation, Qi Gong/Tai Chi, trauma-sensitive yoga, and support groups.
+MN Trauma Project A list of trauma-informed resources for healing in MN, including: acupuncture, acupressure, art therapy, dance/movement therapy, equine therapy, trauma-sensitive massage, mindfulness/meditation, Qi Gong/Tai Chi, trauma-sensitive yoga, and support groups.